amathislab/musclemimic/README.md

    - **123 degrees of freedom** from pelvis to fingertips
 2. **Muscle-based actuation**
    - **416 Hill-type muscle actuators** across major muscle groups
-   - Realistic activation dynamics and muscle-tendon behaviour
+   - Realistic activation dynamics and muscle-tendon behavior
 3. **Contact-rich**
-   - We explicitly enable additional collision pairs, such as leg–leg, arm–leg, foot-foot, to capture the required self-contact behaviour, including bimanual interactions.
+   - We explicitly enable additional collision pairs, such as leg–leg, arm–leg, foot-foot, to capture the required self-contact behavior, including bimanual interactions.